gness1804/IdeaBox/README.md

 The user should be able to “commit” their changes by pressing “Enter/Return” or by clicking outside of the text field.
 If the user reloads the page, their edits will be reflected.

-We’d like our users to be able to easily find specific ideas they already created, so let’s provide them with a filtering interface on the idea list.
 At the top of the idea list, include a text field labeled “Search”.
 As a user types in the search box, the list of ideas should filter in real time to only display ideas whose title or body include the user’s text.
 The page should not reload.
 Clearing the search box should restore all the ideas to the list.